ovh/docs/pages/public_cloud/compute/securing_and_structuring_projects/guide.en-gb.md

 ### Step 4: Providing Role-Based Access Control (RBAC) to Public Cloud projects through IAM Policies

-Now that you have identities and projects, you can define the access right for each projects.
+Now that you have identities and projects, you can define the access rights for each project.
 We recommend to use groups and not individual identities when defining policy since this makes the policy lifecycle management easier.

-In the following example we will use two groups called `finance_developer_group` and `finance_SRE_group` that contains the identities of the users that are developing & the one that are making sure that the finance application in in production in a healthy state.
+In the following example, we will use two groups called `finance_developer_group` and `finance_SRE_group`, which contain the identities of the users who are developing and those ensuring that the finance application is in production in a healthy state.

 For this example, we will take a tool used by finance team to make their financial planning and analysis (FPA).
 In this fictive case, we will have 3 public cloud projects managing the resources of three environments (development, staging and production).
 The projects are named:
 * `cloud_project_finance_fpa_dev`